phonegap/phonegap-app-stockpile/docs/reproduction-steps.md

       </f7-button>
     </f7-block>
     ```
-  - add a computed property for `isMaterial`:
+  - in the default export, add a computed property for `isMaterial`:
     ```javascript
     computed: {
       isMaterial () {